 The company will have a chance to tell us what it thinks about your Formal Complaint.
 This is called an "Answer."
+The company must send you a copy of its Answer.
 You should receive an Answer from the company within 20 days after the company received your Formal Complaint.
-Answers will either admit or deny the claims you made in your Complaint.
-You do not need to reply to the company's Answer unless a "New Matter" is filed.